-These index values are shown in Table 2 for the seven locations studied in southeastern Nigeria.
+These index values were shown in Table 2 for the seven locations studied in Southeastern Nigeria.
 The estimates of intensities were extracted from IDF curves and then converted to total fall for the duration.
-For example, the 2-year 30-minute and 25-year 1-hour falls read off Figure 6(a) for Onitsha are 69 and 88.9 mm per hour, respectively.
-By multiplying the respective values by 0.5 and 1, we obtain falls of 34.5 and 88.9 mm (see Table 2).
-From Table 2, we obtain some insight into the IDF regime for the region.
-For example, using the ratio of the 10-year 15-minute to that of the 100-year 6-hour falls, we find that Onitsha, Abakaliki and Uyo have the highest ratio of 15% to 16% while the others have a ratio of 14%.
-If we consider the 10-year 15-minute rainfall alone, however, we find that Owerri experiences the most intense short - duration storms The ratio of 10-year 15-minute to the 100-year 6-hour falls indicates the comparative significance of short - duration thunderstorm type falls in contrast to long - duration monsoon rainfall.
+For example, the 2-year 30-minute and 25-year 1-hour falls read off Figure 6a for Onitsha were 69 mm and 88.9 mm per hour, respectively.
+By multiplying the respective values by 0.5 and 1, we obtained falls of 34.5 mm and 88.9 mm (see Table 2).
+From Table 2, we obtained some insight into the IDF regime for the region.
+For example, using the ratio of the 10-year 15-minute to that of the 100-year 6-hour falls, we found that Onitsha, Abakaliki and Uyo had the highest ratio of 15% to 16% while the others had a ratio of 14%.
+If we considered the 10-year 15-minute rainfall alone, however, we found that Owerri experienced the most intense short - duration storms.
+The ratio of 10-year 15-minute to the 100-year 6-hour falls indicated the comparative significance of short - duration thunderstorm type fell in contrast to long - duration monsoon rainfall.